kavyaajo/speech-analysis/README.md

   .Compute cosine similarity between adjacent windows
   .High similarity → potential repetition
   .Group similar segments into repetition events

+  ## 🔍 Features Used

+- **RMS Energy**
+  Used to detect silence in the audio signal.
+Lower energy values correspond to pauses.

+- **MFCC (Mel-Frequency Cepstral Coefficients)**
+  Used to represent speech characteristics and patterns for repetition detection.

+- **Cosine Similarity**
+  Used to compare similarity between MFCC feature vectors of adjacent audio segments.

+## ⚙️ Detection Logic

+### 1. Pause Detection
+- Audio is divided into small frames
+- RMS energy is calculated for each frame
+- Frames with energy below a threshold are marked as silent
+- Consecutive silent frames are grouped into pause segments
+- Frame indices are converted into timestamps

+### 2. Repetition Detection
+- Audio is divided into overlapping windows
+- MFCC features are extracted from each window
+- Cosine similarity is computed between adjacent windows
+- High similarity indicates potential repetition
+- Similar segments are grouped into repetition events

+## ⚠️ Challenges Faced

+- Selecting appropriate threshold values for silence detection
+- Handling background noise affecting pause detection accuracy
+- Detecting repetitions in fast or unclear speech
+- Balancing sensitivity vs accuracy in similarity detection

 ## 💡 Why this approach
 This project uses signal processing techniques instead of machine learning to keep the system: